-In addition to formal qualifications, students are required to undertake an Extended Project Qualification (EPQ), a mini Master of Business Administration (MBA), or the Bloxham Independent Project (BIP).
+In addition to formal qualifications, students are required to undertake an Extended Project Qualification (EPQ), a mini Master of Business Administration (MBA), mini Masters in Positive Psychology, or the Bloxham Independent Project (BIP).
 Tutors will help to advise which option is most suitable.